GVCUTV/mapReduce/README.md

     - Distributes chunks of input data to the mappers.

 - **Workers:**
-    - **Mappers** receive chunks of unsorted integers, determine which reducer should receive each integer based on interval ranges, send the data to reducers, and then notify reducers when done.
+    - **Mappers** receive chunks of unsorted integers, sort the data and split it into sub-chunks, basing division on reducers' assigned interval ranges, send the data to reducers, and then notify reducers when done.
     - **Reducers** wait for all mappers to finish sending their data, then sort the collected data and write the output to a local file.

 ## Project Structure